Speculative Attacks Force East Asian Countries to Let their Currencies Float, Resulting in the Asian Financial Crisis of 1997

 In the summer of 1997, capital flight forces several East Asian countries to let their currencies float: the ensuing Asian Financial Crisis threatens the international financial system.

 After the end of the Cold War in 1991, capital flowed into booming East Asian countries (Thailand, Philippines, Malaysia, Indonesia, and South Korea).
 Foreign investors were animated by their impressive economic growth since the 1960s, their stable and pegged exchange rates, and their policies of financial market liberalization.
 Private net inflows to these countries increased drastically, rising from US$40.5 billion in 1994 to US$93 billion in 1996.

 Several agreements with the International Monetary Fund failed to stabilize the situation.
 The crisis only started to subside when the US government pressed foreign commercial banks to renew their credits to South Korea, which was on the brink of default.
 The Thai government had to guarantee the liabilities of commercial banks to arrest the crisis.
 After a bank run, Indonesia announced it would suspend debt payments.
 Malaysia imposed capital controls.
-By January 1998, compared to July 1997, the Thai baht had depreciated 56%, the Philippine peso lost 41% of its value, the Malaysian ringgit dropped by 46%, and the Indonesian rupiah lost 81% of its value.
+By January 1998, compared to July 1997, the Thai baht had depreciated 56 percent, the Philippine peso lost 41 percent of its value, the Malaysian ringgit dropped by 46 percent, and the Indonesian rupiah lost 81 percent of its value.

 Goldman Sachs was a financial adviser to South Korea during the worst of the crisis.
 Afterwards, in April 1998, Goldman Sachs was a global joint lead underwriter with Salomon Smith Barney of US$4 billion in global bonds for the Republic of Korea, the proceeds of which were used to increase the international reserves of the South Korean government.
 The issue was South Korea’s first-ever offering of sovereign debt.